librehost/couchdb/README.md

-Please note that CouchDB no longer autocreates system tables for you, so you will have to create _global_changes, _metadata, _replicator and _users manually (the admin interface has a "Setup" menu that does this for you).
+Please note that CouchDB no longer autocreates system tables for you, so you will have to create _global_changes, _metadata, _replicator and _users manually (the admin interface has a "Setup" menu that does this for you: <YOURDOMAIN>/_utils/#/setup).

 The node will also start in admin party mode!